 Also in this issue, we consider how best to balance the often divergent interests of companies and employees in government investigations into corruption and hear what Brazil is doing to regulate the medicinal cannabis market.

 Paola Lozano has built her career on an illustrious body of work on US-based M&A deals, which eventually led her full circle back to her home region of Latin America.
 We speak to the winner of Latin Lawyer’s International Lawyer of the Year Award.

-Brazil’s data protection law comes into force this year.
-Inspired by the GDPR, its impact will be watched closely by lawmakers around Latin America.
+Inspired by the GDPR, Brazil’s data protection law was due to come into force this year.
+While enforcement of the legislation has been delayed until 2021, its eventual impact will be watched closely by lawmakers around Latin America.
 We convened a roundtable in Miami with in-house counsel, data privacy officers and private practitioners to share their experiences of data-rich dealmaking and complying with data protection laws in a region where enforcement levels vary greatly.